-- 5.1 It is a condition of admission to the Pension Fund that scheme employers operate in a manner that respects its obligations in relation to pension liabilities, including but not limited to, paying contributions in accordance with the Pension Fund's actuary's assessment. - 5.2 In accordance with the Regulations, the actuary on behalf of the Pension Fund will carry out an assessment every 3 years and will set the level of contributions required by each scheme employer.
+- 5.1 It is a condition of admission to the Pension Fund that scheme employers operate in a manner that respects their obligations in relation to pension liabilities, including but not limited to, paying contributions in accordance with the Pension Fund's actuary's assessment. - 5.2 In accordance with the Regulations, the actuary on behalf of the Pension Fund will carry out an assessment every 3 years and will set the level of contributions required by each scheme employer.
 Those contributions may be set as a percentage of pay or combination of a percentage of pay and a cash sum.
-Whilst the administering authority may consider representations made by any scheme employer in relation to the amount of their contributions, the administering authority's decision as to the amount (based on actuarial advice) is final. - 5.3 In the event that a scheme employer disputes the level of contributions required, the administering authority will endeavour to resolve the dispute informally, however, where such resolution is not possible, the administering authority will refer such matters to the relevant regulator (as appropriate), in order to protect the interests of members and other scheme employers within the Pension Fund. - 5.4 Although the level of contributions required for individual employers will be set on a case by case basis, the following principles will be taken into account in relation to specific types of bodies: - 5.4.1 Academies where an academy school participating in the Pension Fund is part of a Multi-Academy Trust that already has other academy schools in the Pension Fund, all academy schools within that trust will pay the same contribution rate.
-In the event that the academy is not part of a Multi-Academy Trust or it is part of a Multi-Academy Trust outside of Warwickshire, the contribution rate will be calculated in accordance with the Pension Fund's Funding Strategy Statement (FSS). - 5.4.2 Free Schools where a free school is participating in the Pension Fund, its contribution rate will be calculated in accordance with the FSS. - 5.4.3 Parish and Town Councils where a parish or town council is participating in the Pension Fund, it may have the option to join a pool of parish and town councils and in which case those pooling arrangements will determine the contribution rate (see paragraph 3.6 above). - 5.4.4 Community Bodies contribution rates will be bespoke to the individual employer. - 5.4.5 Transferee Bodies these bodies will be encouraged to adopt a pass-through contribution rate, where possible, which shall be equal to the primary rate of the Letting Employer but shall not give rise to either an exit payment or exit credit (see paragraph 3.5 above in relation to risk sharing).
-This approach provides certainty to the Transferee Body from the outset and simplifies exit arrangements.
-It is particularly suitable for smaller short-term contracts, for example, a catering contract let by a school.
-It may not be suitable for larger contracts where the contractor is expected to carry more risk and, in such circumstances, Letting Employers may prefer not to share risk with the contractor by allowing them to adopt a pass-through contribution rate.
+Whilst the administering authority may consider representations made by any scheme employer in relation to the amount of their contributions, the administering authority's decision as to the amount (based on actuarial advice) is final. - 5.3 In the event that a scheme employer disputes the level of contributions required, the administering authority will endeavour to resolve the dispute informally, however, where such resolution is not possible, the administering authority will refer such matters to The Pensions Regulator (as appropriate), in order to protect the interests of members and other scheme employers within the Pension Fund. - 5.4 The principles, approach and methodology for setting employer contribution rates is detailed in the Fund's Funding Strategy Statement (FSS).
+Section 2 of the FSS provides information on the funding strategy adopted for each employer group in the fund and how rates are determined, whilst Section 5 specifically considers how contribution rates are derived for new employers admitted to the Fund.
+It is important any new employers and Letting Employers read these sections carefully.